Finnoy Travel - Reviews, Stories and Tips

 Other Rules

-The driving rules in Spain are similar to the other countries in continental Europe.
+The driving rules in Spain are similar to those in other countries in continental Europe.
 We would like to emphasise the most important ones:

 • Wearing seatbelts is mandatory for both drivers and passengers.